Zero waste is a noble goal for a household.

 Here in Ukraine it's hard to find plastic wrap for food storage.
 I grew up in the U.S. covering all leftovers with a layer of plastic wrap, but while we're here we don't do that.

 What we do is simply put a glass plate over the bowl of leftovers.
 Plastic wrap's marketing has you thinking that if a little air gets into your food it will taste bad.
 But I've discovered that's just not true within a few days (maybe longer term, yes).
 My leftovers taste the same as if they were wrapped up air tight as long as we eat them within a few days which is best in any case.

 If you want to store something for a long time in the fridge or freezer, it does need to be airtight or close to it.
-In that case, I use Pyrex glass containers with BPA-free lids.
+In that case, I use Pyrex glass containers with BPA-free lids (affiliate link).
 These are amazing for baking, freezing, microwaving, meal-prep, transporting food, and are dishwasher safe.
 They’ll cut down on your plastic use which can mess with your health.